10 Practical Tips For Recording Amazing Guitars

 Think critically and creatively about which pedals you use and in what order.
 Although a heavy distortion pedal might sound fun on its own, it might not be the best choice for the song.
 Using a gain boost pedal to push the amp harder might be the most natural and best distortion sound for the song.
 A more creative use for that wild distortion pedal might be after your delay and reverb pedal.
 Crazy spaced out sounds from delay and reverb can become even more psychedelic with a distortion and an EQ pedal after them.

-10. Take A DI
+10. Take a DI

 When recording guitars, I always record a DI signal directly from the guitar before it hits any effects or an amp.
 I do this for two reasons.
 If the performance was perfect, but I want to change the guitar sound in the mix, I can use the DI signal to re record through different amps later.
 This is a good practice, but can also lead to creative uses of amplifiers that would not be possible while tracking the original guitar.
 One example is swinging a microphone around a vertically placed speaker as the prerecorded signal plays through the amp.
 This creates a swirling phaser sound that is unlike any phaser pedal.